 2. Central African Republic (CAR)

 Most human trafficking victims in the Central African Republic (CAR) are citizens exploited within the country.
-Young women in urban centers are at great risk of being entered in the commercial sex trade.
+Young women in urban centers are at great risk of being entered into the commercial sex trade.
 Traffickers coerce girls into marriages and force them into domestic servitude, sexual slavery and international sex trafficking.

 The International Office of Migration has developed a community awareness campaign for at-risk communities and individuals to improve awareness of human trafficking.
 This program especially targets internally displaced people (IDPs), returnees and host populations in the Central African Republic (CAR).

 China reemerges on this year’s worst countries for human trafficking list, slipping from Tier 2 to Tier 3 in the 2017 TIP Report.
 In China, traffickers subject men, women and children to forced labor and the sex trade.
 Traffickers target individuals with developmental disabilities as well as children whose parents have migrated to the cities and left them with relatives.
-There are also instances of abduction of African and Asian men to work under state-sponsored forced labor conditions on fishing vessels.
+There are also instances of the abduction of African and Asian men to work under state-sponsored forced labor conditions on fishing vessels.

 Eritrea is no newcomer to the Tier 3 rating.
 Many Eritrean young women and girls travel to Gulf States, Israel, Sudan or South Sudan for domestic work but instead find themselves victims of sex trafficking rings.
 International criminal groups kidnap vulnerable Eritreans living in or near refugee camps, particularly in Sudan.